josmar-crwdstffng/angular/aio/content/start/start-data.md

 *   Update the product details view to include a **Buy** button, which adds the current product to a list of products that a cart service manages
 *   Add a cart component, which displays the items in the cart
-*   Add a shipping component, which retrieves shipping prices for the items in the cart by using Angular's `HttpClient` to retrieve shipping data from a `.json` file
+*   Add a shipping component, which retrieves shipping prices for the items in the cart by using the `HttpClient` in Angular to retrieve shipping data from a `.json` file

 <a id="create-cart-service"></a>

 ## Create the shopping cart service

-In Angular, a service is an instance of a class that you can make available to any part of your application using Angular's [dependency injection system](guide/glossary#dependency-injection-di "Dependency injection definition").
+In Angular, a service is an instance of a class that you can make available to any part of your application using the [dependency injection system](guide/glossary#dependency-injection-di "Dependency injection definition") in Angular.

 Currently, users can view product information, and the application can simulate sharing and  notifications about product changes.